Skip to content

 What Is Keratoconus?

-The cornea is the front layer of the eye and acts as a lens, focusing incoming light so you can see clearly.
-A normal cornea has a smooth dome shape, much like a sphere.
-Sometimes the corneal structure is not strong enough to hold this rounded shape and bulges outward into a cone.
-This condition is called keratoconus.
+The cornea is the front layer of the eye.
+It works like a lens, focusing incoming light so you can see clearly, and a healthy cornea holds a smooth dome shape, much like a sphere.
+Sometimes, though, the corneal structure isn't strong enough to keep that rounded shape, and it bulges outward into a cone.
+That condition is keratoconus.

 What Causes Keratoconus?

-There are several contributors to keratoconus; one of the most important is weakening of the small fibres in the eye known as collagen.
+Several factors contribute to keratoconus.
+One of the most important is weakening of the small fibres in the eye known as collagen.

-Collagen fibres help anchor the cornea in place and resist outward bulging.
-When these fibres weaken, they cannot hold the corneal shape, and the cornea gradually becomes cone-shaped.
+Collagen fibres anchor the cornea in place and resist outward bulging.
+When they weaken, they can no longer hold the corneal shape, and the cornea gradually turns cone-shaped.

-The main reason collagen fibres in the eye weaken — and keratoconus develops — is a drop in protective antioxidants in the cornea.
-Corneal cells produce damaging by-products (oxidative free radicals), some of which arise from environmental exposures such as vehicle exhaust.
-Antioxidants normally clear these by-products and protect collagen fibres.
+Why do those fibres weaken in the first place?
+The main reason keratoconus develops is a drop in protective antioxidants in the cornea.
+Corneal cells produce damaging by-products — oxidative free radicals — some of which come from environmental exposures such as vehicle exhaust.
+Antioxidants normally clear these by-products away and protect the collagen.

-When antioxidant levels fall, collagen weakens, the cornea bulges forward into a cone, and keratoconus develops.
+When antioxidant levels fall, the collagen weakens, the cornea bulges forward into a cone, and keratoconus takes hold.

 Who Is Affected by Keratoconus?

-Keratoconus can run in families, so it is best to begin screening your children's eyes from age 10.
+Keratoconus can run in families.
+If it runs in yours, start screening your children's eyes from age 10.

-Progression tends to be faster in patients with certain medical conditions, including allergic disease — likely related to chronic eye rubbing.
+Progression tends to be faster in patients with certain medical conditions, including allergic disease — most likely because of chronic eye rubbing.

-Keratoconus typically appears in adolescence, though it can also begin in childhood and into the early thirties; presentations in the forties and beyond do occur but are less common.
-Corneal shape changes can happen quickly or unfold over many years.
-The reshaping leads to blurred vision, glare, and halos at night — particularly around streetlights.
+Keratoconus typically appears in adolescence.
+It can also begin in childhood and into the early thirties; presentations in the forties and beyond do occur, but they are less common.
+Corneal shape changes can happen quickly or unfold over many years, and the reshaping brings blurred vision, glare, and halos at night — particularly around streetlights.

-Progression can stop at any time or continue for decades.
-There is no reliable way to predict the trajectory.
+Progression can stop at any time, or it can continue for decades.
+There is no reliable way to predict which path a given eye will take.

-In advanced disease, collagen fibres can stretch enough to cause a tear in the back layers of the cornea, leading to swelling as intraocular fluid enters the corneal tissue (acute corneal hydrops).
-This can substantially reduce vision and may take time to recover.
+In advanced disease, the collagen fibres can stretch enough to tear the back layers of the cornea.
+Intraocular fluid then enters the corneal tissue and the cornea swells (acute corneal hydrops).
+Vision can drop substantially, and recovery may take time.

 Can Keratoconus Cause Blindness?

-One of the most common questions about keratoconus is whether vision can still be functional with the disease.
-The answer: changes in the cornea can make focusing impossible without glasses, rigid contact lenses, or intracorneal ring segments (ICRS).
+Can you still see well with keratoconus?
+It's one of the questions we hear most.
+The honest answer: changes in the cornea can make focusing impossible without glasses, rigid contact lenses, or intracorneal ring segments (ICRS).
 In very advanced cases, a corneal transplant may be needed to restore vision.

 Complications of Surgery in Keratoconus